ChristianLempa/cheat-sheets/apps/traefik/traefik-configuration.md

 Static configuration refers to the initial configuration that is defined and loaded when Traefik starts.
 It includes global settings, entry points, routers, middlewares, and other configurations that provide an initial setup for routing and processing incoming requests.

-> :information_source: Once Traefik is running, the static configuration remains in effect until the service is restarted or reloaded.
+> ℹ Once Traefik is running, the static configuration remains in effect until the service is restarted or reloaded.

 Static configuration settings are typically defined in a configuration file (e.g., `traefik.yaml/traefik.yml` or `traefik.toml`) located in `/etc/traefik/` or provided as command-line arguments during startup.